Skip to main content

 Environment="EF_OUTPUT_ELASTICSEARCH_TLS_CA_CERT_FILEPATH=/etc/elastiflow/ca/ca.crt"

-10. Enable and Start the Unified Flow Collector
+10. Enable and Start the NetObserv Flow

 Execute the following commands: